DallasMorningNews/nba-shot-logger/README.md

 ### What if I want to make a shot chart visualization

 Perfect.
 A shot's `x location` can range from 250 to -250, while its `y location` can range from -50 to 890, with the player's basket resting at 0, 0.
 The `x` and `y` values correspond to feet on the court.
 For example, an `x location` of 50 is 5 feet to the right side of the basket.
 A `y location` of 184 is 18.4 feet down the court from the basket.
-Negative `y locations` are in the are between the basket and the baseline.
+Negative `y locations` are in the area between the basket and the baseline.

 You can use these `x and y locations` to plot shots in D3, QGIS, or even mapping software like Mapbox.